 I don’t know about you but for me, a great city break always starts with a delicious breakfast.
-Joined by my ever-patient boyfriend, I set out with my camera dangling from my shoulder in anticipation and ended up stumbling upon a few amazing gems along the way.
+I set out with my camera dangling from my shoulder in anticipation and ended up stumbling upon a few amazing gems along the way.

 While the blogger in me knew this would be the perfect spot to grab a picture, self-consciousness prevailed: I was totally windswept, bundled up in my heavy coat against the winter chill, and contented myself with snapping away at the picturesque buildings instead.
 They look way better than me anyway!

-Down this street, you’ll find dot art which is the perfect place to pop into if you want to take home a stunning Liverpool-themed piece, or you could treat yourself to brunch at Moose Coffee, a Canadian-style eatery located just at the Dale Street entrance to the alley.
-The pancakes here are well known for being some of the best in the city (particularly if you enjoy anything drizzled in bacon and maple syrup) but we were resolute in our quest to discover places we’d never tried before and continued onwards.
+Down this street, you’ll find dot.art – the perfect place to pop into and grab a stunning Liverpool-themed piece – or you could treat yourself to brunch at Moose Coffee, a Canadian-style eatery located just at the Dale Street entrance to the alley.
+The pancakes here are unbeatable (particularly if you enjoy anything drizzled in bacon and maple syrup) but we were resolute in our quest to discover places we’d never tried before and continued onwards.

 En route to the Baltic Triangle where our breakfast of choice was waiting, we cut through Liverpool ONE where an exciting store opening distracted me.
 Yes, us Liverpudlians can now enjoy & Other Stories on our doorsteps – what a dream.
 I nipped in for a quick browse but when my stomach began to rumble, I tore myself away from a green velvet clutch and continued wandering towards our end destination.